 The total remuneration of the Independent Directors is recommended for shareholders' approval at each AGM of the Company.
-Directors' fees for the Independent Directors of S\$160,000 for FY2021 had been approved by shareholders at the last AGM of the Company held on 30 October 2020.
-For the financial year ending 30 June 2022 ("FY2022"), Directors' fees for the Independent Directors will remain as S\$160,000 to continue support of the Group's cost cutting and cash conservation measures amid the 2019 Novel Coronavirus ("COVID-19") pandemic which impacted the Group's business operation.
-The said Directors' fees for FY2022, as recommended by the RC and endorsed by the Board, will be tabled for approval by shareholders at the forthcoming AGM of the Company.
+Directors' fees for the Independent Directors of \$\$160,000 for FY2022 had been approved by shareholders at the last AGM of the Company held on 29 October 2021.
+For FY2023, Directors' fees for the Independent Directors will remain as \$\$160,000 to continue support of the Group's cost cutting and cash conservation measures aftermath of the 2019 Novel Coronavirus ("COVID-19") pandemic which impacted the Group's business operation.
+The said Directors' fees for FY2023, as recommended by the RC and endorsed by the Board, will be tabled for approval by shareholders at the forthcoming AGM of the Company.